Pokesi/vested-creator-pools/README.md

 It may need to be edited for use in non-windows systems.

+⚠ I reccomend using `solang` for each contract individually, as a new bundle.so file must be generated for each contract ⚠

 #### More on the different types of pools can be found in the whitepaper.